Contact numbers

 In the 2019/2020 year it was clear to the Board that restructure was necessary – the organisation had grown rapidly and there needed to be some structural changes.

-The cafe is open 5 days per week as of July 18th, 2020.
-We have employed local staff, and we have divided the finance and coordinator roles of the community centre to make it possible to manage this large enterprise well.
-We want the garden and the cafe to work more closely and we are always looking for garden volunteers.
+The cafe is open 5 days per week Monday to Friday 8am till 2.30pm (excludes public holidays) We do our best to employ local staff, and we have divided the finance and coordinator roles of the community centre to make it possible to manage this large enterprise well.
+We’re always looking for garden volunteers, if you or someone you know is in a position to lend a helping hand please reach out.

 Chairperson: Michelle Liuvaie